SumoLogic/sumologic-opentelemetry-python/README.md

 ```

 ## Application execution

  Execute the following command.
-The command will also print the opnteleemtry config used.
+The command will also print the opentelemetry config used.

 ```
 sumologic-opentelemetry-instrument python3 SCRIPT_NAME.py
 ```

 ## Environment variables config

-The wrapper command checks for the basic opentelemetry env variables - OTEL_PROPAGATORS, OTEL_TRACES_EXPORTER, OTEL_SERVICE_NAME, OTEL_EXPORTER_OTLP_ENDPOINT, OTEL_RESOURCE_ATTRIBUTES - that are required for the collected data to be usefull withinn Sumo Logic.
+The wrapper command checks for the following basic OpenTelemetry env variables that are required for the collected data to be useful within Sumo Logic:

-If those are set, the wrapper will not attempt to overwrite them.
+- `OTEL_PROPAGATORS`
+- `OTEL_TRACES_EXPORTER`
+- `OTEL_SERVICE_NAME`
+- `OTEL_EXPORTER_OTLP_ENDPOINT`
+- `OTEL_RESOURCE_ATTRIBUTES`

 ### Propagators

-By default all propgators are enables (`OTEL_PROPAGATORS=tracecontext,baggage,b3,b3multi,jaeger,xray,ottrace`)
+By default, all propgators are enabled (`OTEL_PROPAGATORS=tracecontext,baggage,b3,b3multi,jaeger,xray,ottrace`).

 ### Exporter.

-By default exported is set to OTLP HTTP (`OTEL_TRACES_EXPORTER=otlp_proto_http`)
+By default, exported is set to OTLP HTTP (`OTEL_TRACES_EXPORTER=otlp_proto_http`)

 ### Service name

-By default service name will not be set `OTEL_SERVICE_NAME=`.
+By default, service name will not be set `OTEL_SERVICE_NAME=`.
 Overwrite the env var with a string value representing service business logic, such as "FinanceServiceCall".
 This will appear as a tracing service name in Sumo Logic.

 ### Endpoint

-By default endpoint is not set (`OTEL_EXPORTER_OTLP_ENDPOINT=`).
+By default, endpoint is not set (`OTEL_EXPORTER_OTLP_ENDPOINT=`).
 Represents the endpoint where telemetry data will be sent.
 Change to appropriate endpoint, for example `OTEL_EXPORTER_OTLP_ENDPOINT=http://collection-sumologic-otelcol.sumologic:55681`

 # Resource attributes

-By default not set (`OTEL_RESOURCE_ATTRIBUTES=`).
+By default, resource attributes are not set (`OTEL_RESOURCE_ATTRIBUTES=`).
 Is used to configure the application name (i.e. `OTEL_RESOURCE_ATTRIBUTES=application=APPLICATION_NAME`).
 The application name will appear as a tracing application name in Sumo Logic.
 Additional attributes can be added here as comma separated key=value pairs.